-La Leche League is an international, non-profit, non-sectarian organization dedicated to providing education, information, support, and encouragement to women who want to breastfeed.
-Accredited by La Leche League International, volunteer Leaders are experienced breastfeeding mothers who are familiar with current research in all aspects of breastfeeding.
+La Leche League is an international, non-profit, non-sectarian organization dedicated to providing education, information, support, and encouragement to those who want to breastfeed.
+Accredited by La Leche League International, volunteer Leaders are experienced breastfeeding parents who are familiar with current research in all aspects of breastfeeding.

 What does La Leche League do?

-Our mission is to help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and mother.
+Our mission is to help people worldwide to breastfeed through parent-to-parent support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of a baby and a breastfeeding parent.

 La Leche League Philosophy

 The basic philosophy of La Leche League is summarized in the following statements:

 - Mothering through breastfeeding is the most natural and effective way of understanding and satisfying the needs of the baby.